Article: Andy Collinson

 An operating point analysis (.op) will provide a DC analysis of the circuit and results will appear in a dialog box.

-There are two ways to add the .op analysis to your circuit; from the simulation menu or by pressing "t" on the
+There are three ways to add the .op analysis to your circuit; from the simulation menu or by pressing "s" or "t" on the

 Running the Simulation

 To run the simulation click on the running man icon

 The DC operating point is calculated with all capacitances open circuited and all inductances short circuited.
 The

 results will appear in a dialog box, as shown below:

 You may be surprised to see that the current from the power supply has a negative value.
 This is because LTspice assumes